 I remember, as a child, having a plastic solo cup dispenser in our bathroom.
 You’d pull from it, one at a time, teeny tiny paper cups.
 Those teeny tiny paper cups held just enough water for a quick swig before bed or a rinse after brushing your teeth.
 They didn’t need to be any bigger.
 Didn’t need to be.
 Of course, you know our motto around here: the bigger, the better.
 So wouldn’t it have been better to have, say, a giant Solo paper cup?
 One that could tower over a two-story building perhaps?

-Talk about a tall drink of water: a giant paper cup (perhaps even the world’s largest cup) stood as the entrance to the Solo Cup company offices in Springfield, Missouri.
-A Lily-Tulip factory opened at the location in 1952, followed by Sweetheart, followed by Solo.
+Talk about a tall drink of water: a giant paper cup (perhaps even the world’s largest paper cup) stood as the entrance to the Solo Cup company offices in Springfield, Missouri.
+A Lily-Tulip cup company factory opened at the location in 1952, followed by Sweetheart papre cups, followed by Solo Paper Cups.
 While the name has changed over the years the cup has remained an iconic landmark in Springfield.

 I hope you were able to take a few photos (and a big gulp) of the giant Solo cup while you could: Solo Cup Co. recently closed this plant.
-The building was bought out and, in 2015, the giant solo paper cup was demolished.
+The building was bought out and, in 2015, the giant Solo paper cup was demolished.

 Giant Solo Paper Cup

 Location: Solo Cup Factory, 1100 N. Glenstone Ave., Springfield, Missouri